 Whilst experimental studies provide evidence in support of the mechanisms through which environmental stressors could cause PND, epidemiological evidence is very limited.
 One small study reported a positive association between exposure to ambient airborne particulate matter (PM) during pregnancy and postnatal depression at 6 months, [12] whilst another reported associations close to null.
 [13] To our knowledge only one study has examined the association between residential noise and postnatal depression, finding an increased risk of hospitalisation.
 [14] Evidence for the association between exposure to natural spaces and depression during pregnancy is also sparse.
 Using data from the Born in Bradford cohort, McEachen et al. found an inverse association between access to green space and depression in pregnancy.[15]
 By contrast, a study, a study in New Zealand reported association between the proportion of greenspace in the local area and PND close to null.
 McEachen found some evidence for effect modification by socioeconomic position (SEP), with the strongest associations between Normalised Difference Vegetation Index (NDVI) and depression being for mothers of lower education.
 However, to our knowledge no studies have examined associations between exposure to natural spaces and depression in the postnatal period.
 Whilst evidence is emerging for the role of the urban environment in depression in other periods of adult life, [16-19] it is relevant to examine specifically at the perinatal period given the heightened vulnerability to stressors at this time.

-In this proposal we aim to use the unique data available from up to nine cohorts in the EU Child Cohort Network to study associations between exposure to urban environmental stressors in the perinatal period and maternal postnatal depression.
+In this proposal we aim to use the unique data available from up to nine cohorts in the EU Child Cohort Network to study associations between exposure to three indicators of urban environmental stressors in the perinatal period and maternal postnatal depression.
 Single and joint associations of ambient air pollution, road traffic noise and natural space with PND will be studied, and we will also test for effect modification by SEP.
-This project will generate new data needed to inform EU policy aiming to improve maternal and child mental health.
+This project will generate new data needed to inform policy aiming to improve maternal and child mental health in urban areas.

 Eligibility

 Analysis will be restricted to singleton pregnancies of women giving birth to liveborn children.
-The following nine cohorts will be invited to participate as they have data on environmental exposures and postnatal depression (described below): ALSPAC, BiB, DNBC, EDEN, GenR, INMA, NINFEA, MoBa and RHEA.
+The following nine cohorts will be invited to participate as they have data on the selected urban environmental exposures and postnatal depression (described below): ALSPAC, BiB, DNBC, EDEN, GenR, INMA, NINFEA, MoBa and RHEA.

 Servers have been set up for all cohorts except from ALSPAC and BiB; however these are scheduled to be launched in the next two months.
 DNBC urban environmental data has not yet been uploaded; however again this will be completed prior to the start of the fellowship.